piknikki/piknikki/README.md

 I'm Nikki and I'm a Software Engineer (front end), developer, and general nerd.
 I like to create things.
 Cool things.
 So if you know of something wicked cool, send it my way!

+The best way to see my work displayed is to go to my website: [https://nikkipetersen.dev](https://nikkipetersen.dev)

 🦄 How to reach me: nikkipetersen.dev@gmail.com

 ⚡ Fun fact: I once made a gingerbread Deathstar -- totally hollow and 100% edible, including the laser!